 If you’d prefer one that focuses on cooking rather than baking, try this Cooking Class one.
 And then look forward to being able to enjoy sampling all of the amazing treats!

 Have a young child that is interested in cooking?
 This kid-friendly set will allow them to safely join in with meal prep.
 Pair it with this kid’s knife skills class for a really awesome gift that will teach them skills that will last a lifetime!

 These personalized stainless steel mugs are just adorable!
 I love that they are pretty much impossible to break- especially perfect for young kiddos. |

-If you’re buying for an older child and want more of a traditional mug that is still unique this dinosaur mug, these animal mugs or these ball mugs are great options.
+If you’re buying for an older child and want more of a traditional mug that is still unique this dinosaur mug or these ball mugs are great options.
 Pair them with some gourmet hot chocolate for extra fun.

 It’s always exciting to have your own grown-up kind of things!
 And if your child does sleepovers, goes to summer camp or even if you just travel semi-frequently, a personal toiletry bag comes in very handy!
 You could even add in a few toiletries to make it extra special.

 Buying for a boy?
 These guy-ish prints are perfect.

 Give the gift of learning a life skill with a kid’s cooking class!
 Kids Cook Real Food offers a variety of cooking classes for kids of all ages and while some of them cost a bit more than $35, they are still a great value!

 My 9-year-old daughter is currently working through the Kids Cook Solo class and is loving it!
 She is learning a lot and I appreciate the fact that she can do the class with very little input or time from me.

 Looking for other cheap gift ideas?
 Check these out.